ThisIsKRK/gatsby-starter-netlify-cms/src/content/blog/the-gofloaters-list-to-coworking-spaces-in-koramangala/index.md

 **Bistro Claytopia**

 ![Bistro-Claytopia-Koramangala-GoFloaters-coworking-spaces](./Bistro-Claytopia-Koramangala-GoFloaters-coworking-spaces.jpg)
 You won’t believe you’re in the midst of Koramangala, when you’re working out of [this café](https://app.gofloaters.com/#/home/explore/spacedetail/-LTjRySCHwb-YkI8ovFq).
 It’s large, has indoor and outdoor space, lots of greenery and is far from the hustle and bustle outside.
-It’s hard to find a parking space in bengaluru, but luckily this café has free parking and it’s pet-friendly as well.
+It’s hard to find a parking space in Bangalore, but luckily this café has free parking and it’s pet-friendly as well.
 So, bring your fur baby and sit and work here in peace.

 **Indigo XP**